uit-no/research-software.uit.no/content/testimonials.md

   everything he taught (and continues to teach) me.
 I sincerely hope our collaboration continues, and if you’re considering reaching out to them, don’t hesitate—just do it.
 And bring cookies!"

+- I've been working with and am still working with open sourcing of a Fortran source code which would be near impossible without the software engineering support group.

+- I have been using the online cluster to run my OpenFOAM simulations for my PhD research, and I couldn't be happier with the support provided.
+  The support team is knowledgeable and responsive, always ready to help me navigate through any challenges I face.
+I highly recommend this service to any researcher looking for reliable and efficient computational resources.

+- Great support.
+Saved me weeks and weeks of time.
+Super helpful and friendly.

+- RSE helped me adapt my analysis to run on the HPC computing cluster at UiT.
+  This cut the time to run my analysis from many days down to hours.

+- I got help from the RSE Group structuring my code, which has been very helpful for the specific project, but also for future projects.

+- The RSE group members are really smart and innovative when it comes to coding and they’re able to communicate these solutions and the reasoning behind them in a way that makes sense for me so that I can apply it in my future coding activities.

+- The RSE team made an incredible effort to both understand my problem, and explain possible solutions to it in a way that I (as a relatively non-technical person) could understand.
+When I contacted RSE, I was trying to estimate a model with Bayesian estimation techniques on highly skewed data.
+  The code took forever to run, and locked up my computer.
+I couldn't work on anything else for several hours (sometimes days) when I ran the code.
+The analysis was exploratory, meaning that I had to run several versions of the model to find the right one.
+With the help from RSE, I found a way to speed up the code to just a few minutes.
+This enabled me to trouble shoot the model and move forward in my analysis.
+Without them, I would not have been able to finish the analysis!
+Thanks a million!

+- The support offered by the research and software engineering team at UiT is immensely useful to anyone who wants to integrate coding into their research.
+  Direct access to knowledgeable people allows for quick and personal assistance that helped me turn an idea into reality.
+In my case, the support was focused on optimizing code and as a result I was able to generate results within minutes instead of hours.